-CD Messages
+CD Player Messages

-CHECK DISC: If an error message displays and/or the CD comes out, it could be for one of the following reasons:
+CHECK DISC: If an error message displays and/or the disc comes out, it could be for one of the following reasons:

 - The CD player is very hot.
-When the temperature returns to normal, the CD should play. - The road is very rough.
-When the road becomes smoother, the CD should play. - The CD is dirty, scratched, wet, or upside down. - The air is very humid.
-If so, wait about an hour and try again.
+When the temperature returns to normal, the disc should play. - The road is very rough.
+When the road becomes smoother, the disc should play.

-- A problem may have occurred while burning the CD. - The label could be caught in the CD player.
+- The disc is dirty, scratched, wet, or upside down. - The air is very humid.
+If so, wait about an hour and try again. - A problem may have occurred while burning the disc. - The label could be caught in the CD player.

-If the CD is not playing correctly, for any other reason, try a known good CD.
+If the disc is not playing correctly for any other reason, try a known good disc.

-If any error occurs repeatedly or if an error cannot be corrected, contact your dealer/retailer.
-If the radio displays an error message, write it down and provide it to your dealer/retailer when reporting the problem.
+If any error occurs repeatedly or if an error cannot be corrected, contact your dealer.
+If the radio displays an error message, write it down and provide it to your dealer when reporting the problem.